 This On-Line OTIM Training class can be accessed through the Ohio Fire Academy.

-The Contractor OTIM Training class is intended for contractors working on major projects for the Ohio Department of Transportation (ODOT), and for ODOT Project Engineers managing these major projects.
+The OTIM Training for Contractors class is intended for contractors working on projects for the Ohio Department of Transportation (ODOT), and for ODOT Project Engineers managing these projects.
 This class provides an overview of the traffic incident management concepts and principles, but is not as detailed as the Primary OTIM Training class.
 It also provides instructions to contractors working on ODOT projects as to what is expected of them should an incident occur in the work zone.
-Please note that this class is required for all contractors working on ODOT projects that include Plan Note 642-45.
+Please note that this class is required for all contractors and ODOT Project Engineers working on ODOT projects that include the TIM During MOT Plan Note (TEM 642-45).

 Other OTIM Training